1. Are there any major changes in the program over the next year?

 - Each resident is matched with an appropriate mentor to ensure wellbeing, retention, and successful completion of the program.

-- This year two faculty members from communities under-represented in medicine will be added to the Clinical Competency Committee.
+- Two faculty members from communities under-represented in medicine have been added to the Clinical Competency Committee.
 They will be involved in the selection process of next year's class.
 The program has made efforts to mentor medical students from underrepresented in medicine communities.

 - We currently have over 50% women in our surgical program.